Anne, Princess Royal: Public image and style

 Anne remains one of Britain's most popular royals.
-Telegraph editor Camilla Tominey called her a "national treasure", writing that she is "hailed as one of the great English eccentrics", whose work ethic contributes to her regard.
+Telegraph editor Camilla Tominey has called her a "national treasure", describing her as "one of the great English eccentrics", whose work ethic underpins her public regard.
 Tominey wrote that Anne's public role is a "contradiction of both protocol taskmaster and occasional rule-breaker".
-Reportedly, Anne "insists on doing her own make-up and hair" and occasionally drives herself to engagements, having pleaded guilty to two separate speeding fines on account of being late.
-In 1974, she became the first member of the royal family to hold an HGV licence and has said "I was considering earning my living by driving, and with my HGV licence, I don't mind spending time on my own behind the wheel".
-She does not shake hands with the public during walkabouts, saying, "the theory was that you couldn't shake hands with everybody, so don't start."
+Anne reportedly "insists on doing her own make-up and hair" and sometimes drives herself to engagements, having pleaded guilty to two separate speeding offences after running late.
+In 1974, she became the first member of the royal family to hold an HGV licence, later saying "I was considering earning my living by driving, and with my HGV licence, I don't mind spending time on my own behind the wheel".
+She does not shake hands with the public during walkabouts, explaining, "the theory was that you couldn't shake hands with everybody, so don't start."
 Members of the public have seen her "mending fences at Gatcombe" and "queuing up for the Portaloos" at her daughter's horse competitions.
-Her reputation is also coupled with her advocacy for causes out of the mainstream, such as Wetwheels Foundation's commitment to accessible sailing and the National Lighthouse Museum.
-On her 60th and 70th birthdays, the BBC and Vanity Fair both asked whether she would retire, and she denied it both times, citing her parents' example as well as her commitment to her royal duties.
-Anne's public personality has been described as "not suffering fools lightly" while maintaining a "still-impressive level of grace and courtesy".
+Her reputation is also linked to her advocacy for causes outside the mainstream, such as Wetwheels Foundation's commitment to accessible sailing and the National Lighthouse Museum.
+On her 60th and 70th birthdays, both the BBC and Vanity Fair asked whether she intended to retire; she denied it on both occasions, citing her parents' example and her commitment to her duty.
+Her public personality has been described as "not suffering fools lightly" while maintaining a "still-impressive level of grace and courtesy".